 To accommodate working professionals, all classes in the Bilingual Education Endorsement program meet in the evening at DePaul's Lincoln Park Campus.
 In addition, the program's schedule is flexible, allowing students to enroll full-time or part-time as their professional and personal schedules allow.

-The Bilingual Endorsement program includes seven courses (24 quarter hours) in Bilingual/Bicultural Education and 100 hours of clinical experience.
+The Bilingual Endorsement program includes six courses (24 quarter hours) in Bilingual/Bicultural Education and 100 hours of clinical experience.

 Candidates seeking the bilingual endorsement must pass one of the state of Illinois' language proficiency exams in a language other than English.